-Let's talk process first.
-Once you have developed a research question, the next step is to find what others have done to answer this question.
+1. What others have done to answer this question?
 This is where researching really begins.
 You will find readings that argue or claim what causes phenomenon or how to solve problems.
 You will also find writings where researchers are trying to measure and compare different phenomenon.

 So, the literature review at this stage is diving into the existing debates on the topic and learning the various schools of thought, arguments, etc. The research question is your anchor here.
 If you find something that doesn't help answer your question, you don't have to read it.
 That's the power of the question format, it helps you filter what to read and what to ignore.

 2. Writing the literature review.
 A well written literature review is an art form: a complex entity performing many tasks simultaneously.
 First, when you write the literature review, you need to explain to your reader who has come before you (i.e. what have other scholars said about this topic/question).
 We do this to provide an overview but also to help the reader start to see the "camps" or "sides" within a debate.
 So a good literature review is factual, but is also a narrative helping your reader understand who studies the topic and their arguments.
 That means you organize the scholars into some kind of grouping.
 For example, you can group scholars by how they answer a research question.
 You can also group them by field of study.
 You can also group them chronologically.
 You can organize the groups in whatever manner you choose, just group them.